oliverdantzer/file-tree/README.md

   > ![.env ignored](images/ignored.png)
 - Supports multiple .gitignore files nested in your workspace
 - Highlights your ignored files, which can for debugging which files your .gitignore is targeting.
+- Compatible with windows and posix-style file systems

+## Use Cases

+- Viewing entire source code uncollapsed
+- Troubleshooting .gitignore pattern matching
+- Pasting output into chat completion AI (such as ChatGPT) to give it context for project structure